Integrated Delivery Networks: Direct Contracting and Medication Management

 Download a PDF of these Highlights

-Integrated Delivery Networks (IDNs) continue to engage in a number of activities that can impact pharmaceutical market access.
-HIRC's report, Integrated Delivery Networks: Direct Contracting and Medication Management, reviews the landscape of direct contracting between IDNs and pharmaceutical manufacturers and examines health systems' influence over physician prescribing behavior.
-The report addresses the following questions:
+Integrated deliver networks' (IDN) contracting and medication management initiatives in 2026 are increasingly shaped by where they have the greatest influence across the care continuum.
+HIRC's report, Integrated Delivery Networks: Direct Contracting and Medication Management, reviews the landscape of direct contracting between IDNs and pharmaceutical manufacturers and examines health systems' control over physician prescribing behavior.
+The report addresses the following:

 Download a PDF of these Highlights